 OpenDNS Home VIP – Customizable Filtering, Stats and Support

 PART TWO: We also looked for a way to filter content according to the age level of each member of our family.
 For this we turned to Covenant Eyes.
 This subscription based service can cover the whole family (even when your kids are in college) for $13.99 per month.
 (Plans for individuals or couples start at $9.99 per month.)
 Once Covenant Eyes is installed on every device, each user gets a unique username and password under our one family account, with filter safety levels customized to each user.
 It works really well on our computers and Android phones and tablets.
 For Android it gives us controls over the device to block unwanted apps, and log all Internet activity.
 It does not filter Android Internet activity.
 For the iPods, it replaces the standard web browser with a filtered browser, and we use the iPod settings to block unwanted apps.
-(I’m not sure if it works as well on iOS since we don’t have any iPhones or iPads.)
+(I’m not sure if it works as well on iOS since we don’t have any iPhones or iPads.
+But an alternative only available for Apple’s mobile products is Forcefield, recommended by Focus on the Family!)
 GET COVENANT EYES NOW using PayPal, Visa, Mastercard, Amex, or Discover!

 PART THREE: Unfortunately, we found that though the above strategy worked really well, it was not perfect.
 An app called TextMe on one of the children’s iPods allowed highly inappropriate text messages to be sent to one of our kids.
 (Some images were also sent, but blocked by our OpenDNS filters so that they could not be viewed.)
 My wife and I suspected some of these inappropriate messages may have been sent by an online predator impersonating a child.
 For this reason, “Part Three” of our Internet safety strategy is good old-fashioned parental supervision.
 We found out about the problem texting during a random check of the iPod in question.
 I can’t emphasize enough how important it is to do REGULAR checks of your kids’ devices: particularly texting apps (and there are lots of different texting apps available!).
 Texting, even if images are blocked, can potentially expose kids to predators.